fbpx

 Tips for Finding Good Prices for Quads

-Santorini is very competitive for ATVs and Quads and so you’ll see lots of ‘extras’ included in the pricing.
+Santorini is very competitive for ATVs and Quads so you’ll see lots of ‘extras’ included in the pricing.
 For example, “Full insurance with €0 excess,” “No hidden costs,” and “free C.D.W.”

 This competition means you can usually get free C.D.W.
 (Collision Damage Waiver Insurance) as well as free drop off to wherever you are (airport, port, hotel, and so on) and pick up.